 The sun is out, and the weeds are back.
-Winter had lulled me in to a false sense of security and I’d forgotten about them, lurking under the soil ready and waiting to make allotment life as tricky as possible.
+Winter had lulled me into a false sense of security and I’d forgotten about them, lurking under the soil ready and waiting to make allotment life as tricky as possible.

 Unfortunately, we’ll never beat the weeds.
 These things are indestructible.
-They’re fit to survive a nuclear Winter, and as long as the sun is coming up, the weeds will be the bain of an allotment holder’s life.
+They’re fit to survive a nuclear winter, and as long as the sun is coming up, the weeds will be the bain of an allotment holder’s life.

 So, what do we do?
-Well, the simple answer is pick them out.
+Well, the simple answer is to pick them out.
 One horrible little weed at a time.